 The following log will assist you in tracking your community service hours as part of your requirement for graduation.
-Students seeking a bachelor degree are required to complete 50 hours of community service.
-Students seeking an associate degree are required to community service.
-After community service hours have been completed, retain this form for verification with your internship coordinator (Central Penn faculty overseeing your internship).
+Students in the Occupational Therapy Assistant program are required to complete 25 hours of community service.
+After community service hours have been completed, retain this form for verification with your fieldwork coordinator.